GaryBell1905793/CDNS/README.md

 Added new feature for better user experience - 693 Code cleanup and formatting - 304
 Added detailed comments for clarity - v7.4.7
+Added new feature for better user experience - 261